FACE & NECK LIFT

 This procedure is similar to a full facelift but the incision is limited to being in front of the ear.
 The skin and soft tissue is lifted away from the muscle layer to expose the SMAS, similar to a full facelift, and this is tightened with sutures.
 As access is limited, this procedure is suitable for lifting and improving the cheeks and jawline but is less effective for tightening the neck.

 Frequently Asked Questions

 Following discharge, you will be seen between 5-7 days to check the wounds and remove any stitches.
-Further follow up will be at 3 months to check the final result.
+Further follow up will be at 6 weeks and 3 months to check the final result.

 A facelift is a routine operation with the vast majority of patients being happy with the results however it is important you understand the potential risks and complications that can occur